poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 End of assembler dump.
 pwndbg>
 ```
-One of the simplest and most useful tricks in gdb is to put a breakpoint
+One of the simplest and most useful tricks in GDB is to put a breakpoint
 somewhere and define some commands that are executed when we hit the breakpoint
 but ending the block of commands with a `continue` so we can observe how a
 value changes over time.
 For example we can see in the `main+83` instruction